hmaier-dev/arch-configurator/README.md

 > Stores the packages names, for `config.sh` to loop over it.
 > Be sure that there are NO blank lines.

+workspace-setup.sh

+> This installs some AUR-programs, as well as the AstroNvim distro for Neovim.